merveilles/The-Town/README.md

 ### Invite Only

 We want to keep the instance small.
 The aim of the Town is to facilitate a discussion on the various projects created by members of the Merveilles community.
-To cover for hosting and maintenance, we suggest making [a donation](https://www.patreon.com/merveillestown) to allow for [Somnius](https://merveilles.town/@somnius) to dedicate time to keeping the instance working.
-Any surplus will be used to improve the platform and give back to the underlying projects.
+So, that is why we are keeping things invite-only for the time being.

 ### Cross-posting